spinball two wheel

-Value - The Spinball Wizard two wheel pitching machine is designed to throw more strikes for less money than any other machine.
-The quality is still there - we use the same wheels and motors as on the Rawlings Pro Line machines - but we kept the machine simple to keep the price down.
-This is a machine built for batting practice.
-While it can be used to throw grounders and fly balls, it can't be rotated around quickly to distribute them to the entire field.
-For that, you'll need the Rawlings 2 wheel machine.
+Value – The Spinball two wheel pitching machine is designed to throw more strikes for less money than any other machine.
+This is a machine built specifically for batting practice.
+While it can be used to throw grounders and fly balls to specific location, it can’t be rotated around quickly to distribute them to the entire field.

-Three Sports with One Machine - These machines can be used for baseball, softball, or cricket.
+Three Sports with One Machine – These machines can be used for baseball, softball, or cricket.
 The only differences between the machines are the interchangeable legs and ball feeder tubes.
 Single use machines can easily be upgraded to combination machines later by purchasing the appropriate upgrade kit.
 Motors are mounted on slots to allow for major adjustments between baseball and softball use, as well as for minor corrections for wheel tread wear and ball hardness.
-Three optional leg heights provide a realistic release points for each sport: 24" for softball, 50" for standard baseball, or 50-80" for cricket or the ARP (adjustable release point).
+Three optional leg heights provide a realistic release points for each sport: 24″ for softball, 50″ for standard baseball, or 66″ for cricket or the BB-XL.